danielbodnar/awesome-stars/README.md

 ## c-plus-plus

+- [VowpalWabbit/vowpal_wabbit](https://github.com/VowpalWabbit/vowpal_wabbit) - Vowpal Wabbit is a machine learning system which pushes the frontier of machine learning with techniques such as online, hashing, allreduce, reductions, learning2search, active, and interactive learni
 - [nuttyartist/notes](https://github.com/nuttyartist/notes) - Fast and beautiful note-taking app written in C++.
 Write down your thoughts.
 - [spotify/annoy](https://github.com/spotify/annoy) - Approximate Nearest Neighbors in C++/Python optimized for memory usage and loading/saving to disk
 - [rdkit/rdkit](https://github.com/rdkit/rdkit) - The official sources for the RDKit library